sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 16.x.x version of this Chart to 17.x.x

+Sentry version from 22.10.0 onwards should be using chart 17.x.x

+- post process forwarder events and transactions topics are splitted in Sentry 22.10.0

+You can delete the deployment "sentry-post-process-forward" as it's no longer needed.

 ## Upgrading from 15.x.x version of this Chart to 16.x.x

 system.secret-key is removed